humanwhocodes/humanwhocodes.com/src/pages/_posts/2012-08-15-setting-up-ssl-on-an-amazon-elastic-load-balancer.md

 ---
 In my last post, I talked about setting up Apache as an SSL front end to Play, with the goal of having SSL to the end-user while using normal HTTP internally.
 That approach works well when you have just one server.
 When you have multiple servers behind a load balancer, the approach is a little bit different.

-We&#8217;re using Amazon web services for WellFurnished and so are using an elastic load balancer (ELB) to handle traffic.
-It&#8217;s possible to have SSL terminated at the ELB and HTTP the rest of the way, creating a similar set up as with Apache.
-You basically upload your SSL certificates to the ELB and open up port 443 and you&#8217;re in business.
-In theory, it&#8217;s a very simple set up, but I found that in reality there were a few hiccups.
+We're using Amazon web services for WellFurnished and so are using an elastic load balancer (ELB) to handle traffic.
+It's possible to have SSL terminated at the ELB and HTTP the rest of the way, creating a similar set up as with Apache.
+You basically upload your SSL certificates to the ELB and open up port 443 and you're in business.
+In theory, it's a very simple set up, but I found that in reality there were a few hiccups.

 ## Setting up SSL